mhartington/nvim-typescript/README.md

 ## Limitation

 If no completion is happening, please be sure to have a Typescript syntax file in your RTP.
-Neovim does not include a default syntax for Typescript, so be sure to include one.
+Older versions of Neovim do not include a default syntax for Typescript, so be sure to include one.
 A popular syntax file for Typescript is [yats.vim](https://github.com/HerringtonDarkholme/yats.vim).
+As of v0.4.3, Neovim includes a default Typescript syntax file that is based off yats.
 Running nvim-typescript with no syntax file could lead to unexpected behavior.

 ## Open Open Source, or how to make this everyone's code